Do you serve afternoon tea?

 Are you hiring?

-Job opportunities at Point Ellice House Museum and Gardens can be found by visiting our employment opportunities page, click here.
+Job opportunities at Point Ellice House Museum & Gardens can be found by visiting our employment opportunities page, click here.

 Can I rent space at Point Ellice House?